 Dublin is a city steeped in history and boasts of having the oldest pub in Ireland, The Brazen Head, and the oldest university, Trinity College.
 It is a center of art and culture and the largest truly cosmopolitan city in Ireland.

 O'Connell Street is the main thoroughfare and the widest street in Europe.
 At the south end, sits a huge monument of Daniel O'Connell, the Irish patriot.
-The General Post Office (GPO) is also located on O'Connell Street and was the headquarters for the Irish Republican Brotherhood, and the provisional government of Ireland in the 1916 Easter Rising.
+The General Post Office (GPO) is also located on O'Connell Street and was the headquarters of the Irish Republican Brotherhood, and the provisional government of Ireland in the 1916 Easter Rising.

-The Dublin Writers Museum is a restored 18th century mansion located at the north end of Parnell Square.
-The museum houses manuscripts and first editions of the works of some of Ireland's best writers, including: Behan, Joyce, Shaw, Swift, Wilde, and Yeats.
+The Dublin Writers Museum is a restored 18th-century mansion located at the north end of Parnell Square.
+The museum houses manuscripts and first editions of the works of some of Ireland's best writers, including Behan, Joyce, Shaw, Swift, Wilde, and Yeats.
 It is also home to an impressive collection of painting, photographs, and memorabilia of the various writers.

 The Temple Bar Area is the cultural quarter of Dublin.
 This is a historical and eclectic area filled with art, theater, music, pubs, cafes, and the highest concentration of truly upscale restaurants.
 There's also the Market in Meeting House Square serving organic foods, unique shops, book and music stores.
 It also plays host to many open-air events.